Hierarchical Context Loading: Reducing Token Usage by 60%

 You're not "losing" information by not loading it.
 You're preventing it from interfering with the current task.

-If a file exceeds its limit, I extract content to subdirectories.
+When a file approaches its target, content gets extracted to subdirectories (methodologies/, workflows/, templates/, reference/).
 The constraint forces progressive disclosure.

 The Routing Decision Tree